Frequently Asked Questions

 During school pickup, families are to have their pick up number displayed in the dashboard of their car or hanging from the rearview mirror.
 If there is someone else picking up your student, they will need your carpool number to pick the child up.
 For more information on the carpool process, please click here.

-K-3 students have 3 recesses-a morning recess, a lunch recess, and an afternoon recess.
-Grades 4-6 have 2 recesses-a morning recess and a lunch recess.
+Kindergarten – 3rd grade have 3 recesses-a morning recess, a lunch recess, and an afternoon recess.
+Grades 4-5 have 2 recesses-a morning recess and a lunch recess.
+6th grade and up will have a lunch break.

 New Summit offers 5 specials classes including Art, Music, PE, Spanish, and Library.
 Students will have one of these every day, all year long for an average time of 45-50 minutes.

 The max for kindergarten is 20 students per class.
-The max for first and second grade is 22 students per class and the max for 3rd grade and up is 25 students per class.
+The max for first grade is 22 per class and second grade and up is 25 students per class.
+At the beginning of the school year, we may have up to 3 students per class over the max ratio due to the beginning of the year attrition.
+With our TA’s and Instructional staff, New Summit is a 20:1 average ratio for each grade.

 New Summit Charter Academy has an open door policy and welcomes parents to come and volunteer at the school anytime.
 We ask that parents complete 15 volunteer hours per semester per family for a total of 30 hours per school year.